Stay up to date

 Stay up to date with the latest threat reports, articles & mistakes to avoid.

 No salesy pitches and all that, promise!

-Whether you are considering vendors for a particular solution or complying with assurance requirements, this article helps you gain an understanding of security in SaaS environments.
+Whether you are considering vendors for a particular solution or complying with assurance requirements, this article helps you understand SaaS security.

 What is the meaning of SaaS?

 Software as a Service, also known as SaaS, is a cloud-based service model where a subscriber uses the software via an internet browser.
 This software could be anything from a simple application such as MS Word to complex business applications such as SAP.
 All the software tech stack or backend components are located on external servers maintained by the SaaS provider.
-Before diving into security in SaaS applications, let’s go through the basics and then SaaS security best practices.
+Before diving into why security testing in SaaS applications is important element for your business strategy, let’s go through the basics and then SaaS security best practices.

 Software as a Service (SaaS) applications differs from traditional software delivery model in two ways:

 - Hardware, software setup and maintenance headache is gone.
 Most of the IT responsibilities are SaaS providers responsibility.

 - Costs are subscription model, usually priced on a monthly, quarterly or annual basis.